S-H-Y-A/KotlinDataStore/README.md

 ## Initialize KotlinDataStore

-use initalizer module (`com.github.User.Repo:Module`) or initialize on App.class
+use initalizer module or initialize on App.class

 ```kotlin:App.kt
 //App.kt